AlexYangLi/NLI_Keras/README.md

 - [ESIM, ACL2017](https://arxiv.org/pdf/1609.06038.pdf)
 Chen rt al. Enhanced LSTM for Natural Language Inference.

 - Simases Bilstm
-using a bilstm based siamese architecture(two networks with the same structure and the same weight each process one sentence in a pair) to model both premise and hypothesis.
+using a bilstm based siamese architecture(two networks with the same structure and the same weight, each process one sentence in a pair) to model both premise and hypothesis.

 - Simases CNN
 using a text-cnn based siamese architecture to model both premise and hypothesis.

 - IA-CNN
 apply interaction attention (same as in esim model) to premise and hypothesis before feeding them into CNN network.

 ### Environment